 During my MPhil (distinction), my research focus was microeconomic theory.
 Before that, I studied BA (Hons) Economics and Mathematics at the University of Cambridge, Trinity College.
-I was a gold medalist at the European Girls' Mathematical Olympiad and also coached the national team as a Deputy Leader for Hungary in 2015-2016.
+I was a gold medalist at the European Girls' Mathematical Olympiad and also coached the national team as a Deputy Leader for Hungary in 2015 and 2016.
+Please see my work on the subsequent sites.

 Working papers